DateFit Blog

 The Two-Minute Rule

-Several women mentioned a useful framework: if you can't determine within two minutes whether she's interested in continuing the conversation, end it gracefully.
+A useful framework women point to: if you can't determine within two minutes whether she's interested in continuing the conversation, end it gracefully.
 Two minutes of pleasant gym chat is fine.
 Twenty minutes of you hanging around her bench press is harassment.

 Compliment the Work, Not the Body